korjcjeong/ban-notifier/README.md

 # Setup

-Setting up this bot is quite simple, just create a second discord server and get all of the members in your main discord to join.
+Setting up the bot is quite simple, just fill in all the blanks that say [INSERT] in the code and create a second discord server and get all of the members in your main discord to join.
 Make sure you also have the bot in the secondary server as well.
 That's it.

 # Usage